thap2331/kubernetes_templates/exercises/ex-2-01/README.md

-# Exercise 1.11
+# Exercise 2.01: Connecting pods
-## Prompt: Share persistent volume data between Log Output and ping pong
-    - Let's share data between "Ping-pong" and "Log output" applications using persistent volumes.
-Create both a PersistentVolume and PersistentVolumeClaim and alter the Deployment to utilize it.
-As PersistentVolume is often maintained by cluster administrators rather than developers and are not application specific you should keep the definition for that separated.

-    - Save the number of requests to "Ping-pong" application into a file in the volume and output it with the timestamp and hash when sending a request to our "Log output" application.
-In the end, the two pods should share a persistent volume between the two applications.

-    - I am assuming we will have a two separate pods for each application.
+## Prompt: Allow pods to talk to eachother
+    - Connect the "Log output" application and "Ping-pong" application.
+Instead of sharing data via files use HTTP endpoints to respond with the number of pongs.
+Deprecate all the volume between the two applications for the time being.

 ## Get started: Copy directory ex-1-09 as ex-1-11.